We sell your home at

 Join our Telegram channel and follow our Facebook page for the latest property updates.

 Conveyancing refers to the legal process of transferring title in a property from one person to another.
-This stage, which takes an average 12 weeks, is very important to get right as the purchase of a property is likely to be the most expensive purchase a person will make in his or her entire life.
+This stage, which takes an average of 12 weeks, is very important to get right as the purchase of a property is likely to be the most expensive purchase you’ll make in life.

-For buyers of a private property, the conveyancing process happens after your offer to purchase and cheque for the option fee have been accepted by the seller.
+If you’re buying a private property: The conveyancing process happens after your offer to purchase the property and the cheque for the Option fee has been accepted by the seller.

-If the buyer is using a bank loan to finance the flat purchase, a private law firm is required to represent the buyer for the conveyancing
+If you’re using a bank loan to finance the flat purchase: You’ll have to engage a private law firm to represent you as the buyer for the conveyancing.

 For private property buyers, the OTP usually needs to be exercised within 14 days from the date of issue.
 This period can be negotiated and so can be longer.

-1. If property is a freehold or leasehold, and total length of the lease and how many years remain on it;
+1. If the property is a freehold or leasehold, and the total length of the lease and how many years remain on it;

 2. If it has any encumbrance, such as an outstanding mortgage on the property, or protected by caveats, which is a legal document lodged with the SLA by a person with an interest in property (or land);